mel-project/docs.melproject.org/developer-guides/readme.md

 ### Melminter

-Help contribute information about the current price of computation to the network while earning Themelio native tokens by running your own instance of [`melminter`](melmint/getting-tokens/using-melminter.md), a convenient CLI for minting ERG and converting to MEL.
+Help contribute information about the current price of computation to the network while earning Mel native tokens by running your own instance of [`melminter`](melmint/getting-tokens/using-melminter.md), a convenient CLI for minting ERG and converting to MEL.